spring-guides/tut-spring-security-and-angular-js/single/README.md

 We added a dependency on an Angular module called ["ngRoute"](https://docs.angularjs.org/api/ngRoute) and this allowed us to inject a magic `$routeProvider` into the config function (Angular does dependency injection by naming convention, and recognizes the names of your function parameters).
 The `$routeProvider` is then used inside the function to set up links to "/" (the "home" controller) and "/login" (the "login" controller).
 The "templateUrls" are relative paths from the root of the routes (i.e. "/") to "partial" views that will be used to render the model created by each controller.

-In order to use the "ngRoute" module, we need to add a line to the "wro.xml" configuration that builds the static assets:
+In order to use the "ngRoute" module, we need to add a line to the "wro.xml" configuration that builds the static assets (in "src/main/wro"):

 ```xml
 <groups xmlns="http://www.isdc.ro/wro">